mbradds/pipeline-profiles/readme.md

 │   server.js (express js server configuration for heroku)
 |   requirements.txt (conda python 3 environment used in ./src/data_management)
 │   webpack.config.js (functionality for creating clean ../dist folder in english and french)
+|   index.html (main navigation page for profiles.
+Has entry links for all sub profiles in /dist)
 |   .babelrc (babel config with corejs 3 polyfills)
 |   ...
 |